icerpc/icerpc-csharp/examples/json/Greeter/README.md

 # Greeter

-The Greeter example illustrates how to use JSON to encode the payloads of IceRPC requests and responses.
+A simple Greeter that uses the core IceRPC APIs - and encodes request/response payloads with JSON.

 You can build the client and server applications with: